moq-wg/moq-transport/draft-lcurley-warp.md

 As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.
 It is RECOMMENDED to use WebTransport over HTTP/3.

-## Authentication
+### CONNECT
-The application SHOULD use the WebTransport CONNECT request for authentication.
+The server uses the HTTP CONNECT request for identification and authorization of a track bundle.
+The specific mechanism is left up to the application.
-For example, including an authentication token in the path.
+For example, an identifier and authentication token could be included in the path.

-An endpoint SHOULD terminate the connection with an error ({{termination}}) if the peer attempts an unauthorized action.
-For example, attempting to use a different role than pre-negotated ({{role}}) or using an invalid broadcast URI ({{message-catalog}}).
+The server MAY return an error status code for any reason, for example a 403 when the client is forbidden.
+Otherwise the server MUST respond with a "200 OK" to establish the WebTransport session.

 ## Streams
 Warp endpoints communicate over QUIC streams.
 Every stream is a sequence of messages, framed as described in {{messages}}.